 - Developing a plug-in using the Java API.
 This stage involves designing and coding the plug-in and remediation action.
-See "Developing a Server FlexResponse plug-in" on page 13. - Configuring plug-in parameters by creating the configuration properties file for your plug-in. - See "Creating a properties file to configure a Server FlexResponse plug-in" on page 44. - Adding your plug-ins to the plug-ins configuration properties file.
+See "Developing a Server FlexResponse plug-in" on page 13. - Configuring plug-in parameters by creating the configuration properties file for your plug-in.
+See "Creating a properties file to configure a Server FlexResponse plug-in" - Adding your plug-ins to the plug-ins configuration properties file.
 See "Adding a Server FlexResponse plug-in to the plug-ins properties file" on page 42. - Deploying your custom plug-in on the Enforce Server.
 See "Deploying a Server FlexResponse plug-in" on page 41. - Loading the plug-in, including the plug-in metadata. - Creating response rules for incident Smart Response actions. - Using the plug-in action to remediate an incident.
-See "Using the action of a Server FlexResponse plug-in to remediate an incident manually" on page 51. - Verifying the results of the Server FlexResponse plug-in action.
-See "Verifying the results of an incident response action" on page 52.
+See "Using the action of a Server FlexResponse plug-in to remediate an incident manually" on page 50. - Verifying the results of the Server FlexResponse plug-in action.
+See "Verifying the results of an incident response action" on page 51.

-Note: Server FlexResponse plug-ins that were created for Symantec Data Loss Prevention versions 10 and 11 are compatible with Symantec Data Loss Prevention version 12.
+Note: Server FlexResponse plug-ins that were created for Symantec Data Loss Prevention versions 11 and 12 are compatible with Symantec Data Loss Prevention 14.